The Ultimate Beach-Lovers' Getaway in St. Pete-Clearwater

 Morning

 • Get a solid start to your day with a hearty breakfast at Maggie Mae's Waterfront or pick up a breakfast sandwich or wrap from Shorty's on the Deck before heading out for some serene shoreline-wandering and shell-collecting.
 Explore Sand Key Park, a stunning expanse of undeveloped shoreline just south of Clearwater Pass that offers nature trails, lifeguards and concessions.
-Then, meet members of the local avian population at Seaside Seabird Sanctuary, a nonprofit bird hospital and rehabilitation center in Indian Shores that cares for sick and injured local birds.
+Then, meet members of the local avian population at Seaside Seabird Sanctuary, a nonprofit bird hospital and rehabilitation center in Indian Shores (south of Clearwater Beach) that cares for sick and injured local birds.

 Midday